facebook/react-native/CONTRIBUTING.md

 9. If you haven't already, complete the Contributor License Agreement ("CLA").

 If all goes well, your pull request will be merged.
 If it is not merged, maintainers will do their best to explain the reason why.

-### Step-by-step Guide

-Whenever you are ready to contribute code, check out our [step-by-step guide to sending your first pull request](https://github.com/facebook/react-native/wiki/Pull-Requests#getting-ready-to-submit-your-first-pull-request), or read the [How to Contribute Code](https://github.com/facebook/react-native/wiki/How-to-Contribute) wiki for more details.

 ### Tests